 Gore-Tex consists of a multi-layer membrane that both keeps water out while allowing internal condensation to escape.

-A lot of backpackers who use bivy sacks complain that they wake up in the morning wet due to the build-up of condensation inside the sack.
+A lot of backpackers who use bivy sacks complain that they wake up in the morning wet due to the build-up of condensation inside the shelter.

-This was a huge problem for many of the early bivy sacks.
+Condensation was a massive problem for many of the first bivy sacks.